 Georgia law doesn’t force your LLC to have one of these, but it’s a good idea anyway.
 A contract stating the rules of your company will help you and your company in a lot of different situations.
 They are most important when something unexpected happens.

-Your operating agreement should have all the important facts about the LLC.
+Your LLC operating agreement should have all the important facts about the LLC.
 If your LLC has several different members, each of you might have a unique job in the company.
 The operating agreement says what’s expected of each person.

 Title 14, Chapter 11, Article 3 of the Georgia Code sets down lots of rules about LLCs, including: